anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/03-file-permissions-numeric-mode.md

 ### 🌐 Using Online Tools

 If you find it challenging to remember the numerical values, you can use online `chmod` calculators.
 Simply search for “Linux chmod calculator,” select the desired permissions, and the tool will generate the numeric representation for you.
+These tools allow you to easily visualize the permission combinations and their corresponding numeric values.

 ---